 When we had a decent connection, we used Skype to call friends and family back home or to speak with officials when arranging visas.

-Contrary to popular belief, the majority of the world now has internet.
+Contrary to popular belief, the majority of the world now has the internet.
 Even the guy with a room for $8 a night had WiFi believe it or not.

 BT: Did you ever feel scared?
 What adversities (if any) did you face?

-Greg & Emma: Considering the public perception of the places we traveled through you would be lead to think it was a frightening experience.
+Greg & Emma: Considering the public perception of the places we traveled through you would be led to think it was a frightening experience.
 To be honest, there were only a few scary situations.

 Just prior to our arrival in Pakistan, 10 foreign climbers were killed by militants in the area we were to visit.
 Tensions were certainly high but we didn’t have any issues ourselves.

 During our trip to the Danakil depression in Ethiopia, we had an armed escort, which was a little unnerving, yet somewhat comforting too.

 Another time we felt a little fear was when we arrived at the railway station in Dar es Salaam at 2 am in the morning.
 We were advised by the local station manager not to go outside as there were ‘dangerous people’ while he made a choking motion with his hands.

 As far as adversity goes, we faced a number of challenges throughout the trip.
 One specific event happened in Kampala, Uganda.
 I (Emma) managed to bash my big toe against a wall, breaking it.
 After a visit to Dr Dick (yes that’s really his name), I was stumbling through Kampala to get to our next local bus when I found myself alone, surrounded by men.